Succession Planning Solicitor Cork and Midleton: Succession is a process, not an event

-Disadvantages of transferring property in your lifetime
+Disadvantages that may occur due to the transfer of property within your lifetime

 However, you can put covenants into the Deed of Transfer, for example, a right of residence in the farmhouse, or a right of maintenance, or both.

-You lose control over the asset.
+You lose control of the asset.

 You have no say if the property is sold or mortgaged, unless you have a right of residence or maintenance over the property.